 This snowball of increased traffic, when capitalized upon, helps you to continually generate leads which in turn creates more sales (which you’ll hear from some of the experts in the next section).

-Before I dive into how to start a successful blog, I wanted to give you some words of wisdom (and show you what’s possible) from the world’s blogging experts.
+Starting a blog is marketing 101.
+But before I dive into how to start a successful blog, I wanted to give you some words of wisdom (and show you what’s possible) from the world’s blogging experts.

 Want to get started right now?
 Click here to skip right to step one.